-iv.
-The name and address of the Claims Administrator employing an Idaho licensed resident adjuster or the insurance carrier's own in-house Idaho adjusting staff with authority to make compensation payments and adjustments of claims arising under the Act.
+iii.
+A statement appointing the Director of the State of Idaho Department of Insurance as its agent to receive service of legal process.
+The name and address of the iv.
+The name and address of the carrier's appointed Claims Administrator employing an Idaho licensed resident adjuster or the insurance carrier's own in-house Idaho adjusting staff with authority to make compensation payments and adjustments of claims arising under the Act.
 Each Claims Administrator shall have only one (1) mailing address on record at the Commission for claims adjusting purposes.
-If more than one (1) Claims Administrator is utilized in Idaho, a list of every such Claims Administrator and all corresponding policyholders shall be provided; (3-23-22)
+If more than one (1) Claims Administrator is utilized in Idaho, a list of every such Claims Administrator and all corresponding policyholders shall be provided;(3-23-22)

 v.
-A statement that the carrier will distribute blank forms that are prescribed by the Commission to (3-23-22)
+A statement that the carrier will distribute blank forms that are prescribed by the Commission to its (3-23-22)